System Maintenance occurs every Friday.

 5. Participants will be able to identify basic technology features on semiconductor devices.

-6. Participants will be able to identify a variety of failure mechanisms and how they manifest themselves.
+6. Participants will be able to identify a variety of different failure mechanisms and how they manifest themselves.

 Course Outline

-Day 1
+DAY 1

 1. Introduction